ppy/osu-wiki/wiki/Skinning/FAQ/en.md

 # Skinning FAQ

-*This article is about frequently answered skinning questions.
-For the tutorial, see [Skinning/Tutorial](/wiki/Skinning/Tutorial).*
+This article is about frequently answered skinning questions.

 ## Getting started